 Food tours are an excellent way to get to know the local food culture with an expert guide.
 For an experience to nourish both body and soul, The Sligo Food Trail (sligofoodtrail.ie) is a spectacular scenic journey of fresh organic produce along an exciting slice of the Wild Atlantic Way.
-If your interest in food is more academic than gastronomic, try an entertaining insight into how food has shaped Irish society on a two-hour stroll through Dublin with The Story of Irish Food (historicaltours.ie).
-Or journey to the land of legends on the phenomenal Causeway Coast in Northern Ireland for a culinary tour of artisan producers and chefs.
-Causeway Coast Foodie Tours (causewaycoastfoodietours.com) provides exclusive tasting sessions and behindthe-scenes access to introduce you to new and exciting food experiences along Northern Ireland's Causeway Coast.
+If your interest in food is more academic than gastronomic, try an entertaining insight into how food has shaped Irish society with a two-hour stroll through Dublin's historic quarters on The Story of Irish Food (historicaltours.ie).
+Or journey to the land of legends on the Causeway Coast in Northern Ireland for a culinary tour of artisan producers and chefs.
+Each trip with Causeway Coast Foodie Tours (causewaycoastfoodietours.com) provides exclusive tasting sessions and behindthe-scenes access to introduce you to new and exciting food experiences.